You probably just started dating someone and things were magical in the beginning. In the honeymoon phase, your relationship felt fresh and exciting.

 Sense of obligation is not hot.

-Us women are often brought up with the sense that men and women are supposed to serve each other.
+A lot of us have been brought up with the sense that men and women are supposed to serve each other.

 As nice as all these acts of serving each other might be, expecting your partner to “perform their duties”, will inevitably make him/her hate doing it and resent you.